-• Pursue recreation funding from the Department of Natural Resources through the Township Parks and Recreation Plan in accordance with the Department of Natural Resources rules and qualifications
+Pursue recreation and Recreation qualifications n funding from the De Plan in accordance epartment of Natue with the Department ral Resources throug tment of Natural gh the Township Pa Resources rules a

+Chapter Six

-Chapter Six Public Utilities
+Public Utilities

 A critical component in planning for the future of Allendale Charter Township is evaluating the expansion of public utilities to ensure safe and orderly growth for Township residents.
 Allendale Charter Township maintains sixty-seven (67) miles of water main lines and fifty-one (51) miles of sanitary sewer lines.
 Water for Allendale Charter Township is purchased from the City of Grand Rapids which it obtains from Lake Michigan.
 The Township system includes two elevated water storage tanks.
 A 250,000 gallon tank is located behind the Township office and a 200,000 gallon tank is located on the campus of Grand Valley State University.
 In those areas where public water and sewer are not available, private well and septic systems are often viable.
 In order to control growth and protect groundwater as much as possible within the Township, all plats, high density residential, commercial, and industrial development must be located within the public utility boundaries.